jjallaire/pandoc-mirror/README.md

 SoftBreak handling: We can call pandoc with --wrap=preserve however this won't work well if significant text is added to the paragraph.
-May want to simply rely on the use of --wrap=auto --columns=72 to automatically wrap
+May want to simply rely on the use of --wrap=auto --columns=72 to automatically wrap.
+Option?

 Options for hard breaks (\ or double-space)